-12. I feel depressed; is this normal?
+7. I feel depressed; is this normal?
 It is not uncommon to have feelings of depression after surgery; this may be due to multiple factors such as limited mobility, discomfort, increased dependency on others, or medication side effects.
 These feelings tend to resolve as you begin to return to your normal routine.
 If these feelings persist, contact your primary care provider.

-13. I feel constipated, what should I do?
+8. I feel constipated, what should I do?
 This is a common problem following surgery, usually due to limited activity and side effects of narcotics.
-The team recommends taking stool softeners/laxatives such as Senna, Colace and MiraLax; decrease narcotic use; increase fluids; have prunes or prune juice; walk regularly; increase fiber in diet; and avoid straining on the toilet as this can cause you to faint.
-Your bowel movements may be irregular at first, but they will gradually return to normal.
+The team recommends taking stool softeners/laxatives such as Senna, Colace and Miralax; decrease narcotic use; increase fluids; have prunes/prune juice; walk regularly; increase fiber in diet; and avoid straining on the toilet as this can cause you to faint.
+Your bowel movements may be irregular at first, but will gradually return to normal.
 You should have a bowel movement at least once every 3 days.
-If you go more than 3 days without having a bowel movement, try an over-thecounter laxative such as Milk of Magnesia, Fleets enema, or Dulcolax.
-Call your primary care provider if you are still unable to have a bowel movement after trying laxatives.
+If you go more than 3 days without having a bowel movement, try an over-the-counter laxative such as Milk of Magnesia, enemas, or suppositories.

-14. Do I need Physical Therapy?
-The team does not require physical therapy (PT), but most of our patients find it helpful.
+9. Do I need Physical Therapy?
+The team does not require physical therapy (PT) after hip replacement, but many of our patients find it helpful.
 PT can help transition you to a home exercise program and help with gait training - the most important therapy after hip replacement surgery is walking.
-If you want therapy, it is okay to start outpatient PT 2-3 weeks after surgery if the wound is healed.
+If you want therapy, it is okay to start outpatient PT 3-4 weeks after surgery if the wound is healed.
 For OUTPATIENT PT, it is your responsibility to ensure the facility you choose accepts your insurance.
 The UCSF team suggests picking a location close to work or home.